-Queenscliff Primary School has nominated a child safety champion the Assistant Principal to support the principal to implement our child safety policies and practices, including staff and volunteer training.
+Queenscliff Primary School has nominated a child safety champion [or other Job title] to support the principal to implement our child safety policies and practices, including staff and volunteer training.

 The responsibilities of the child safety champion are outlined at Guidance for child safety champions.